blissfuljuan/it342-g01-mid2425/yap-francis-journal-activity/journal.md

 **What I'm still confused about:**
 How do you integrate those different integration architectures and making them scalable towards other systems?

+[Date: 06-20-2025]

+1. What did I accomplish yesterday?

+I added the necessary Spring Boot dependencies: Web, OAuth2 Client, Thymeleaf.

+I started working on the controller to manage Google OAuth login and callback.

+I successfully set up the application.properties with my OAuth client ID and secret.

+2. What will I do today?

+I will complete the controller code to exchange the auth code for an access token.

+I will call the People API (people/me/connections) and display contact names and emails in a Thymeleaf view.

+Fix Controller and Service Setup as well as the necessary import dependencies in the pom.xml

+I will test the login flow and data display while handling error with contacts

+3. Any blockers or challenges?

+Still validating that the access token works properly with the People API.

+Small issue with handling error states if a user cancels authorization.